-Migrant workers, who comprise around 90% of the private workforce, continued to face exploitation and abuse.
+Migrant workers, who comprised the vast majority of the private workforce, continued to face exploitation and abuse.
 They remained tied to employers under the kafala sponsorship system and were denied collective bargaining rights.
 Trade unions remained banned and migrant workers who engaged in strike action faced deportation and a one-year ban on returning to the UAE.

 In September, Federal Law No.10 of 2017 came into effect, limiting working hours and providing for weekly leave and 30 days’ paid annual leave as well as the right to retain personal documents.
 The law appeared to enable employees to end their contract of employment if the employer violated any of its terms, and stipulated that disputes would be adjudicated by specialized tribunals as well as by courts.
 However, workers remained vulnerable to employers accusing them of overly broad and vague crimes such as “failing to protect their employer’s secrets”, which carry fines of up to Dh100,000 (USD27,225) or a six-month prison sentence.

 In September the UN CERD Committee expressed concern over the lack of monitoring and enforcement of measures to protect migrant workers, and over barriers faced by migrant workers in accessing justice, such as their unwillingness to submit complaints for fear of adverse repercussions.